When Simba, the Lion, didn’t know that a circus was a possible home for him, his life was different.

 He had so much freedom, many opportunities, and so much choice.

 He was wired to lead.
 He was wired to roar.
 He was wired to kill.

 Kill like a Lion.

-If he would do exactly as the ringmaster asked him to do, he would get a piece of meat.
+If he did exactly as the ringmaster asked him to do, he would get a piece of meat.

-If he would refuse to do as the ringmaster asked him to do, he will have to sleep hungry.
+If he refuses to do as the ringmaster asks him to do, he will have to sleep hungry.

 If he’d do what the ringmaster wanted even without asking, he would get one more piece of meat.

 Following the ringmaster’s orders was a better deal.